leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 The file must be included in the folder /EFI/BOOT
 -3- Turn on the tablet and disable the "Secure Boot" option into the UEFI menu (without inserting the usb stick yet) and reboot.
 -4- Insert the usb stick and turn on the tablet.
 The Ubuntu menu will appear.
 Boot into the Live Sesion and install Ubuntu.
-I have partitioned the disk as follows: 100 mb for /boot (EFI), 20 Gb for root (Ext4), 1 Gb for swap and the rest for /home (Ext4).
+I have manually partitioned the disk as follows: 100 mb for /boot (EFI), 20 Gb for root (Ext4), 1 Gb for swap and the rest for /home (Ext4).
 Reboot.

 ## First boot
 -5- The first time the machine is not able to boot directly into the installed system.
 Boot the machine with the USB storage medium plugged in and hit "c" when the menu appears, starting a grub shell.
--6- Probably the keyboard will type some numbers instead of letters for the half of the keys.
-This is dissabled by pressing "Fn + Ins".
+-6- Probably the keyboard will type some numbers instead of letters.
+This feature is dissabled by pressing "Fn + Ins".
 -7- Type: